-If feeders are available just when these birds need the nourishment to store body fat for migration, the birds will remember those locations and return year after year.
+If feeders are available when these birds need the nourishment to store body fat for migration, the birds will remember those locations and return year after year.
 Because of that, it is wise to leave feeders up and available throughout peak migration periods.

-At the same time, backyard birders must keep in mind that migrating hummingbirds or different hummingbird species may still be arriving as they pass through the area.
-When no birds have been sighted after at least 7-10 days, it is safe to remove the feeders and store them until next spring.
+At the same time, birders must keep in mind that migrating hummingbirds or different hummingbird species may still be arriving as they pass through the area.
+When no birds have been sighted after at least seven to 10 days, it is safe to remove the feeders and store them until next spring.

 Temporarily Removing Hummingbird Feeders

 Even in the middle of summer when hummingbirds are visiting feeders every few minutes, it may be necessary to temporarily remove nectar feeders to solve problems and safeguard the birds.
-From just a few minutes to a few days, it may be essential to take down hummingbird feeders to…
+From just a few minutes to a few days, it may be essential to take down hummingbird feeders to:

 Hummingbird feeders should be thoroughly rinsed every time they are refilled, and the spoiled nectar removed.
-More thorough cleaning and disinfecting should be done every few days or whenever the feeders show signs of mold, mildew or other contamination.
+Thorough cleaning and disinfecting should be done every few days or whenever the feeders show signs of mold, mildew, or other contamination.

-The sweet nectar hummingbirds love is also loved by wasps, bees, ants, praying mantises and other insects.
+The sweet nectar that hummingbirds love is also loved by wasps, bees, ants, praying mantises, and other insects.
 If too many insects are monopolizing a feeder, removing it for a few days will encourage the bugs to move on, and they are less likely to return once the feeder is replaced.

 If necessary, simply take the feeders down from their hangers and place them on a table, bench, or right on the ground in a protected area.
 Hungry hummingbirds may still visit the feeders even before they are rehung.

-Be sure the feeders are replaced in time for early morning feeding sessions, or take other steps to keep nectar from freezing so the feeders can stay accessible even on the coolest nights.
+Be sure the feeders are replaced in time for early morning feeding sessions or take other steps to keep the nectar from freezing so the feeders can stay accessible even on the coolest nights.